timvanderzee/human-walking-biomechanics/README.md

 # Human Walking Biomechanics Data Set #

 Below is a description of the Human Walking Biomechanics Data Set.
 This is not required to run the code in this GitHub repository, but it is helpful when interpreting the data.
-For more information on the data set, see the accompanying data descriptor paper (LINK HERE).
+For more information on the data set, see the accompanying [data descriptor paper](https://www.nature.com/articles/s41597-022-01817-1).

 ## Summary ##